Code-Institute-Submissions/ms1_overuse_injuries/README.md

 <img src="wireframe/ms1_wireframe.jpg" width="400" height="200">

-The initial design for the web site was to have the large link button and associated images in altenetive display in other rows, however the implementaion was yet to made.
+The initial design for the web site was to have the large link button and associated images in alternative display in other rows, however the implementation is yet to made.